You've heard of the theory of evolution, right? Only the adaptable -- not the strong -- survive in this cold, cold, unpredictable world.

 As customer success thought leader Lincoln Murphy famously says, "the seeds of churn are planted early."
 Your lack of adaptability will take you down when churn hits you like a gigantic asteroid careening towards your little corporate planet.
 So, to make your company's environment inhospitable to the seeds of churn, it's time to examine your onboarding practices.

 But how do you define customer onboarding in this new digital order?
 According to Sixteen Ventures, an onboarded customer is two things:

 - One that has experienced "initial success" with your product

 - One that sees the real value potential in their relationship with you

 For Groove HQ, on a slightly different strain, a customer is onboarded 1) the moment they sign up, and 2) the moment they see success with your product.

 At any rate, you can think of an onboarded customer as simply this: one who is confident in your ability to get stuff done, because they've seen you do it.
 Onboarding is a process, not a one-and-done action.
 It goes beyond the handshake not only to prove your value over and over, but also to sustain a meaningful, mutually beneficial relationship.
 To that end, read on for evergreen customer onboarding best practices that apply to any industry in the modern age.

-5 Customer Onboarding Best Practices for Every Industry in The Digital Age
+Customer Onboarding Best Practices

 I'm a huge advocate of asking as many questions as possible, but this is especially important in the first few days and weeks of engagement with your customers.
 The biggest question to answer is this: How do they define success?
 In the new age of customer success, the word "success" is synonymous with the ultimate goal.
 That means defining what they want out of your engagement, what many in the SaaS customer success world call their "desired outcome."